henrybell/advanced-kubernetes-bootcamp/module-2/lab_guide.md

 helm init --service-account=tiller
 ```
 Wait for `tiller` to be deployed.
 This takes a few moments.
 Install Istio via helm chart with sidecar injector as shown below.
+> Istio helm chart takes a couple of minutes to deploy

 ```
 helm install --namespace=istio-system --set sidecar-injector.enabled=true install/kubernetes/helm/istio
 ```